MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 10000 * 0.1 = 1000Mbits

 1000 / 8 = 125Mega Bytes  ==> Hence, the client should be able to handle 125 Megabytes in TCP receive window.

+or else, the server cannot take full adventage of the network connection.